 Tiffany has been selected to the Midsouth Super Lawyers “Rising Stars” list since 2018.
 The distinction recognizes the top up-and-coming attorneys – those who are 40 years old or younger, or who have been practicing 10 years or less.

 Prior to joining Beasley Allen, Tiffany worked as a clerk for the Honorable Judge Tracy McCooey in Montgomery County Circuit Court.
-She is a supporter of various animal organizations and fosters for the Montgomery Humane Society.
+She is actively involved with PAWS of Alabama, a non-profit, no-kill rescue based in Montgomery, Alabama.
 Tiffany lives in Pike Road with her husband, Jimmie, their cats, Oliver and Jack, and dogs, Dexter and Josie.